 You will be working one-on-one with a neurotherapist who will monitor and assist your progress, working with you to assure the best results.

 What is Neurofeedback?

 The activity in your brain determines everything you feel and do.

-While most people have normal brain function, they still have brain imbalances or chronic emotions that affect their day to day life.
-This is where neurofeedback can help.
+While most people have normal brain function, they still have brain imbalances or chronic emotions that affect their day-to-day life.
+This is where Neurotherapy can help.

-Neurofeedback is a way to train brain activity; it is biofeedback for the brain.
-To understand neurofeedback, first we need to understand a little about brainwaves.
+Neurotherapy is a way to train brain activity; it is biofeedback for the brain.
+To understand Neurotherapy, first, we need to understand a little about brainwaves.

 Using sensors on the scalp, we can measure and monitor this activity.
 With brain analysis software (QEEG brain map), we can identify what specific activity is giving rise to your symptoms.

 Once we know the areas of concern, we can create a training plan to help draw your brain into a comfortable, efficient state.
-That brings us to neurofeedback.
+That brings us to Neurotherapy.

-During a neurofeedback session, we compare what your brain is actually doing to what you’d like it to be doing.
+During a Neurotherapy session, we compare what your brain is actually doing to what you’d like it to be doing.
 When your brain is nearing a more comfortable state, you are rewarded with a positive response on a computer screen.
-Usually this ‘neuro-feedback’ is in the form of a video game, music, or movie.
+Usually, this ‘neuro-feedback’ is in the form of a video game, music, or movie.